binDongKim/javascript-itself/README.md

 ```javascript
 person1.valueOf()
 ```
-The browser initially checks to see if the person1 object has a valueOf() method available on it.
-It doesn't, so the browser then checks to see if the person1 object's __prototype__ object (Person() constructor's prototype) has a valueOf() method available on it.
-It doesn't either, so the browser then checks to see if the Person() constructor's prototype object's prototype object (Object() constructor's prototype) has a valueOf() method available on it.
+>The browser initially checks to see if the person1 object has a valueOf() method available on it.
+It doesn't, so the browser then checks to see if the person1 object's __prototype__ object(Person function/class prototype object) has a valueOf() method available on it.
+It doesn't either, so the browser then checks to see if the Person function/class prototype object's prototype object(Object prototype object) has a valueOf() method available on it.
 It does, so it is called.